without Internet Explorer,

 Seriously though, what is the point of this album really?
 Is it just to create as much of a blasphemic void and evil, demonic, grinding racket as possible?
 If so then I guess Pseudogod are probably one of the sickest bands out there doing it right now.
 But, come on.
 This is a pretty transparent and ephemeral form of darkness in my opinion.
 It is altogether not terrible black/death metal, but...

-..Blasphemy and Revenge put a spiked, military boot up this bands ass.
+..Blasphemy and Revenge put a steel toed military boot up this bands ass.
 End of story.

 The first thing that attracted me to Russia’s Blackened Death Metal band Psuedogod was just how insane the album artwork is.
 Sick cover!
 Deathwomb Catechesis is the bands first full-length album after a few years of slugging it out with demos and split releases.
 The experience earned thanks to those releases has proven instrumental for the band; as here on their debut they sound confident and bursting with hellfire.

 Psuedogod’s style I would say was predominately Black Metal, and I think the Death Metal elements to their sound mostly lie in the riffs and some of the more intense blasting moments.
 The production is raw and virulent, and has a lot more in touch with Black Metal.
 The overall sound of the album is genuinely apocalyptic and I would say that this probably isn’t for the weak of heart.
 Pseudogod is here to punish you and these guys don’t beat around the bush.